stefan-hoeck/idris2-prim/src/Documentation.md

 ### Converting Values to Strings

-A more interesting case is the modulus operation.
+A more interesting use case is the modulus operation.
 It comes with the guarantees that if the modulus is positive, the result will be strictly smaller than the modulus.
 The unsigned integer modules export functions `smod`